Mariposa County Truck Accident Lawyers

 Claiming Lost Wages

-Ensuring A Fair Settlement
+Negotiating A Fair Settlement

 A fair settlement should adequately compensate for tangible and intangible losses.
 While medical expenses and property damage are easier to quantify, other losses like pain and suffering or loss of enjoyment of life are subjective.
-If the insurance policy limits fall short, our Mariposa County truck accident attorneys might explore alternative compensation sources, such as your underinsured motorist coverage.
+If the insurance policy limits fall short, Mariposa County truck accident attorneys might explore alternative compensation sources, such as underinsured motorist coverage.

 Gil v.
 Anderson Plumbing: verdict by a Los Angeles County Superior Court jury in Van Nuys awarded to a man who was injured when his vehicle was struck from behind by a large commercial plumbing van.
 Benny was part of the trial team that obtained this verdict.– BENNY KHORSANDI